 - A. The age of the competitor as of December 31 shall determine the age of that competitor.
 The competitor must compete for the entire calendar year at the age they will be on December 31 of the year in which you are attending the AAU Junior Olympic Games.

-Your age for 2015 AAU Junior Olympic Games will be your age as of December 31, 2015. - B. Athletes must compete in the AAU District or Regional Championship in the age division in which they will be in at the AAU National Championships.
+Your age for 2017 AAU Junior Olympic Games will be your age as of December 31, 2017. - B. Athletes must compete in the AAU District or Regional Championship in the age division in which they will be in at the AAU National Championships. - C. Athletes must be able to provide a copy of their birth certificate the day of registration if asked to verify age by National Baton Twirling Committee.